guillermobet/YouGovChallenge/README.md

 ## Considerations

 - This app in NOT production-ready.
 - This app provides a minimal viable solution to the challenge described in the `Instructions.txt` file, following the recommendations under the `Guidance` section.
-Major architectural and implementation desicions (e.g. project structure, error handling, modularization, etc) were explicitly left out in favor of a simpler solution to the challenge provided.
+Major architectural and implementation desicions (e.g. project structure, error handling, modularization, unit testing, end-to-end testing, etc) were explicitly left out in favor of a simpler solution to the challenge provided.
 - This app is provided under de MIT License.